 If you are interested, ask your child’s eye doctor to recommend a way for you to simulate your child’s vision.
 The doctor may be able to put special lenses in a pair of eyeglasses and have you put them on to get an idea of what your child is seeing.

 Your child’s teacher of students with visual impairments (TVI) or the orientation and mobility (O&M) specialist may also have a simulator kit.
-These kits have a variety of lenses that simulate different types of visual impairments, visual acuities, and visual field losses.
-The teacher of students with visual impairments or O&M specialist might be able to lend you a pair of simulators that approximate your child’s vision to use for a short time.
-If your child is blind or has very low vision, covering or closing your eyes will give you an idea of his visual impairment.
+These kits have a variety of lenses that simulate different types of eye conditions, visual acuities, and visual field losses.
+TVIs or O&M specialists might be able to lend you a pair of simulators that approximate your child’s vision.
+If your child is blind or has very low vision, covering or closing your eyes will give you an idea of their eye condition.

 What You Can Learn

-When wearing simulators or covering your eyes, try doing activities you typically expect your child to do, such as finding a toy on a shelf, locating an item in a drawer, or looking for a specific picture in a book.
+When wearing simulators or covering your eyes, try doing activities you typically expect your child to do.
+Try finding a toy on a shelf, locating an item in a drawer, or a specific picture in a book.
 Note the strategies you use to accomplish the task—do you:

-You’ll want to pay attention when you watch your child doing the same activities, and if you think any of the strategies you discovered may be helpful to him, show him how to do them.
+You’ll want to pay attention when you watch your child doing the same activities. if you think any of the strategies you discovered may be helpful, show your child how to do them.